CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/SyncE.md

 ### QL to Transmit in Status Messages

-This setting enables you to override the QL (`option 1`, `option 2 generation 1`, or `option 2 generation 2`) transmitted in SSM messages.

-You can set the following options:
+To override the QL (`option 1`, `option 2 generation 1`, or `option 2 generation 2`) transmitted in SSM messages, you can set the following options:
 - `exact <ql>` specifies the exact QL regardless of the value received.
 - `highest <ql>` specifies an upper limit on the QL.
 If the selected source has a higher QL than the QL specified here, this QL is sent instead.
 - `lowest <ql>` specifies a lower limit on the QL.
 If the selected source has a lower QL than the QL specified here, DNU is sent instead.